-With lower body weight, you will burn less calories on a daily basis.
+With a lower body weight, you will burn fewer calories on a daily basis.
 This is the weight loss plateau.

-There are 2 best ways to avoid weight loss plateau.
+There are 2 best ways to avoid a weight loss plateau.

 Too much of a calorie deficit can cause weight gain.
 In the short term, calorie deficit will reduce body weight.
 But in the long term, excess calorie deficit increases stress levels and food cravings, which can lead to unwanted eating behaviors like overeating or binge eating.

 This happens more on the psychological level.
 With longer calorie restrictions, we are more likely to crack under pressure and choose to overeat.

 The longer you diet, the more food you crave.

 That’s the number one reason why people do the jo-jo diet.
 First, they set up some unreasonable goals.
 And after being strict like a soviet teacher they develop enormous cravings for food that adds so much stress that one day they crack under pressure.

 Gaining fat on a calorie deficit is a clear sign that you’re overeating.
 The best solution will be to smoke out the actual problem and try to find an alternative way to measure your calories.
 So you can be 100% sure.